-Animal licence star ratings
+Animal licence star ratings and appeals

 The star rating system was introduced under the Animal Welfare (Licensing of Activities Involving Animals) (England) Regulations 2018.
 The rating is based upon whether the licence holder achieves the minimum or higher standards set out in the DEFRA guidance and an example of the risk matrix used by inspectors is below.